-Metric 1a.1: Do jurisdictions with the most expensive housing costs
+Metric 1a.1: Do jurisdictions with the most expensive housing costs receive a significant percentage of their RHNA as lower-income units?

 Metric 1a.2: Do jurisdictions with the most expensive housing costs receive a share of the region's housing need that is at least proportional to their share of the region's households?